 The phone records via its microphone.
 Press Insert in the Sound: field when completing the input fields.
-Select New ring tone.
+Select Record new.
 Press Record.
 The current recording duration and available time remaining are displayed.
-To end recording press Stop
+To end recording press Stop.

 Press Play to replay recording.
-Press Save To give the recording its own name, the description Clear.
+Press Save.
+To give the recording its own name, the description Clear.
 Confirm with OK.